Detective Comics #153, DC Comics, November 1949.

 - Detective Comics #215 – January 1955

-Detective Comics #153 represent the first solo Batman cover since Detective Comics #37.
+Detective Comics #153 represents the first solo Batman cover since Detective Comics #37.
 The cover scene is classic Batman depicting the Caped Crusader springing into action alone.

 Without a doubt, the most coveted, ogled, revered, respected and worshiped run in comic collecting history has to be Detective Comics #27 to #37.
 Each of these books are heavyweights on their own but the thought of actually owning the complete set is mere fantasy to most.